sammyperry101/sprint-team-2-back-end/README.md

 ---

 When running pull request to main branch, the deploy.yml file will be run which will deploy the API to the AWS Server.
-The link to the server is https://sgrrqppfh2.eu-west-1.awsapprunner.com/swagger
+The link to the server is https://sgrrqppfh2.eu-west-1.awsapprunner.com/swagger and run requests using HTTPS Scheme instead of HTTP.